liangstein/ChatBot-PyTorch/README.md

 ```

-Dataset is not large, just 150000 dialogues.
+Dataset is cornell movie-dialogs corpus.
+Just 150000 dialogues were used for training.